 Our mission

-The mission of the U.S. Pain Foundation is to empower, educate, connect, and advocate for people living with chronic conditions that cause pain, as well as their caregivers and clinicians.
+The mission of the U.S. Pain Foundation is to empower, educate, connect, and advocate for people living with chronic conditions and serious injuries that cause pain, as well as their caregivers and clinicians.

 Some of our programs